 The hospital seems to be quite busy with lots of birds in multiple cages, we like that they save even pigeons, there is a cage dedicated to them and they seem to be very well taken care off.

-There is one last trailhead we explore, it is quite well marked but it says you have to pay a fee and with no way to do it, and not enough time really to do a serios hike we continue on towards the border.
+There is one last trailhead we explore, it is quite well marked but it says you have to pay a fee with no way to do it.
+And there is not enough time really to do a serious hike so we decide to continue on towards the border and Romania where we will spend the next week.